July 14-16 2017

 Here are a few more details about what to expect and how to prepare for the workshop:

 A brief packing list and directions for traveling here will be sent to you upon registration.

 Sitting mat or small ground cloth for sitting on the earth if you like.
 We have plenty of wooden and camp chairs and will take frequent breaks for movement and hands-on work.

 Rattle This can be as simple as a tin can of dried beans or as fine as a rawhide rattle you’ve made and adorned yourself.
 I use a very simple hand rattle made of rawhide like these for what we’ll be doing together.
 You can make your own from a kit–just make sure the stitches are nice and close so you don’t lose your rattling innards when it dries and contracts a little.

 Pen: We provide journals for this event.

 Bathroom situation: For this event, we have access to one flush toilet in the house, accessible through the laundry room right by our campsite.
 There is also a sink in this bathroom, but not a shower.
 Showers, if you will need one, are a ten minute walk down the country road to our barn area.
-There are two hot shower stalls and an incinerating toilet there.
+There are two hot water shower stalls and an incinerating toilet there, as well.